LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/many-times-the-truth.md

 because it seems like

-it should not be too much
+it does not portrait as much

+of what you expected

-but not too little as well,
+but as well, not to little,

 it usually lies in the middle